ga-wdi-boston/rails-model-validations/README.md

        and it also disallows empty strings (for string properties).

       **EXAMPLE :**
-      To set an empty-value validator in our Country model, I might write
+      To set an empty-value validator in our Country model, you might write

       ```ruby
       class Country < ActiveRecord::Base